M-ZubairAhmed/probot/docs/development.md

 ## Running the app

 Once you've set the `APP_ID` of your GitHub app in `.env` and downloaded the private key, you're ready to run your app.
+Also it is a good practice to include a simple sub domain in the same `.env` file.
+A valid subdomain name could be :
+- foobar
+- ~~fooBar~~
+- ~~foo-bar~~

 ```
 $ npm start